Mixing & Mastering Engineer

 A more recent (2019) and longer interview by Lij Shaw from the very popular Recording Studio Rockstars podcast.
 We talk about the BBC, acoustic treatment and monitoring for a home studio, the power of polarity, mixing on faders, building the perfect website, and even brewing beer!

 Finally, If you're still here, I'll leave you with some fun facts >>>

-Insight, pro tips, advice and free resources helping home studio musicians get better at mixing music.
-Plus, get your FREE 7 Step Guide How To Prepare Your Mix For Mastering.
+Join for insight, pro tips, advice and free resources to help you get better at mixing music in your own home studio.
+Plus, get your FREE – 7 Step Guide How To Prepare Your Mix For Mastering.